 - Boil your lobster tails in salted water for about 6 minutes.
 A little underdone is fine, since they will finish in the sauce.
 Once they are cool enough to handle.
 Cut the shell of the tail lengthwise and remove the meat (see notes.)
 Chop and set aside.

 - Cook your pasta according to the instructions.
 I like to cook mine 1-2 minutes shy of al dente and finish cooking in the pasta sauce.

 - While the pasta is cooking, make your sauce.
-In your skillet on medium heat, add your oil and butter.
-Once the butter is melted, add in the grated onion and garlic.
+In your skillet on medium heat, add your oil, grated onion and garlic.
 Sauté for about 2 minutes.